Searching for Exotrojans in Pulsar Systems: Introduction

 \section{Introduction}

 Trojans are objects that reside in the $L_4$ or $L_5$ Lagrange points of two massive bodies.
-These so-called co-orbitals share the same mean motion as the more-massive companion (known as the dominant companion) around its higher-mass host, and they appear to trail or lead the companion by $60^\circ$ throughout its orbit.
+In our case, the relevant configuration consists of a pulsar, its low-mass companion (which we call the secondary), and a possible Trojan.
+The Trojan shares the secondary's mean motion and trails or leads the secondary by $60^\circ$ throughout its orbit.
 In the Jupiter-Sun system alone, there are over ten thousand confirmed Trojans \citep[e.g.,][]{ten_thous} along with estimates of hundreds of thousands more that have diameters above $\sim$ 2\,km \citep[see, e.g.,][]{hundred_thous_2000, yoshida_hundred_thous_2005}.
-Every Solar System planet has Trojans of its own, barring Mercury---which may lack confirmed Trojans due to observational difficulties---and there are even Trojans of the Saturn-Tethys system.
+Every Solar System planet currently has Trojans of its own, barring Mercury---which may lack confirmed Trojans due to observational difficulties---and there are even Trojans of the Saturn-Tethys system.

 The abundance of Trojans in our Solar System suggests that extrasolar Trojans (exotrojans) should also be common.
 Indeed, any robust Solar System formation theory must allow for their creation, and many of these theories do not just predict Trojan asteroids but also, surprisingly, Trojans of planetary mass \citep[e.g.,][]{laughlin2002extrasolar, cresswell2008three, lyra2009_trojanearthformation, montesinos_dust_accumulation_trojanorigin_2020}.
-Once formed, it has been shown that these Trojans can find themselves in relatively large stable regions, as detailed in \citet{danby1964stability, giuppone2010dynamics, leleu_mainpaper_2015}.
+Once formed, it has been shown that these Trojans can find themselves in relatively large stable regions \citep{danby1964stability, giuppone2010dynamics, leleu_mainpaper_2015}.
 In the case of circular orbits, the triangular Lagrange points are only stable if

-where $m_{\rm p}$ is the mass of the host star (a pulsar in this study), $m_{\rm c}$ is the mass of the star's dominant companion, and $m_{\rm T}$ is the mass of the Trojan \citep[][]{gascheau1843}. \citet{danby1964stability} showed that introducing a non-zero orbital eccentricity generally decreases the window of stable masses.
+where $m_{\rm p}$ is the mass of the host star (a pulsar in this study), $m_{\rm c}$ is the mass of the secondary (the pulsar's dominant companion), and $m_{\rm T}$ is the mass of the Trojan (the pulsar's lowest mass companion; \citealt{gascheau1843}). \citet{danby1964stability} showed that introducing a non-zero orbital eccentricity generally decreases the window of stable masses.